 - $3 million.
 We achieved this settlement for the wrongful death of a teenage boy in a motor vehicle accident.
 We used the aid of a crash reconstructionist to prove that the vehicle in which the boy was traveling was going far over the posted speed limit.

 - $1.2 million.
 We recovered $1.2 million on behalf of the family of a 95-year-old woman who died after a van struck and killed her while she was walking.
 We proved the driver of the van was using his cellphone at the time of the accident.

 - $750,000.
 In a medical malpractice case, we convinced the D.C.
 Court of Appeals to uphold a $750,000 jury verdict in favor of the surviving wife and son of a Metrobus operator who died after a doctor negligently failed to prescribe blood thinners.

 Our lawyers do not shy away from having to take wrongful death lawsuits to court in Virginia if that is what it takes to obtain the results we believe our clients deserve.
 We have proven our capabilities in and out of the courtroom, obtaining settlements as well as jury verdicts in the six- and seven-figure range for clients.
 Find out what your case might be worth, and how we can help you maximize compensation, during a free consultation.

 Surviving family members have only two years to take legal action.
 Speak to a highly knowledgeable wrongful death lawyer at Koonz McKenney Johnson & DePaolis LLP today and discuss your options.
-Call (703) 498-2928 or fill out our contact form to schedule a free consultation.
+Fill out our contact form to schedule a free consultation.